-- Successfully representing one of the largest electronic payment companies in the world, and second largest commercial issuer of MasterCard in North America, in multijurisdictional matters, including in the defense of preference and avoidance actions, resolving the disputes, collectively, for less than $0.05% of demand, as well as representing the client’s rights as a creditor in all facets of bankruptcies involving the client’s customers.
+- Successfully representing one of the largest electronic payment companies in the world, and second largest commercial issuer of MasterCard in North America, in multi-jurisdictional matters, including in the defense of hundreds of preference and avoidance actions, resolving the disputes, as well as representing the client’s rights as a creditor in all facets of bankruptcies involving the client’s customers.

 - Successfully representing one of the world’s largest human resource software companies in multi-jurisdictional matters in both state and federal court.

 - Successfully obtaining the dismissal of multiple lawsuits, including class action, brought against the nation’s leading specialty loan servicing company, for alleged violations of state and federal law.

 - Successfully obtaining the dismissal of multiple Ponzi scheme/fraudulent transfer lawsuits in both state and federal court.